serodriguez68/rails-antipatterns/chapter_3_views.md

 <% content_for :title, "FAQs" %>
 ```

-_Contidionally rendering a sidebar in the layout if there is content for it_
+_Conditionally rendering a sidebar in the layout if there is content for it_
 ```erb
 <!-- Inside the layouts/application.html.erb file -->
 <% if content_for?(:sidebar) %>